Revvity/Slicer/README.md

 5. Publish the branch. (directly in this repo if you have push rights, or on a fork)

-6. Update SonoVol CMakeLists.txt by submitting a pull request.
+6. Update the [SonoEQApp](https://github.com/PerkinElmer/SonoEQApp) CMakeLists.txt by submitting a pull request.